andrewm4894/anomstack/README.md

 - [Adding your metrics](#adding-your-metrics)
 - [Concepts](#concepts)

-Supported databases for your metrics to live in and be queried from:
+Supported sources and databases for your metrics to live in and be queried from:

 <table>
     <thead>